engisalor/corpusama/README.md

 1. Clone the repo and CD to the directory.
 2. Stanza and NLTK models will be downloaded to `~/`.
 These resources will be reused until updated manually.
 Requires ~<10 GB for dependencies and models.
 3. After installing dependencies, `unittest` will run to ensure proper setup.
-As of `2024/10/09` no tests should fail.
+As of `2024/11/01` no tests should fail.
 4. See ReliefWeb's terms and conditions before using its service/data.
 An email is required for making API calls (stored in files ending in `*secret.yml`).

 ### On generating corpora: `rw_corpora_update.sh`

 1. This script produces a series of compressed vertical corpus files in a CoNLLU-based format using Stanza NLP.
+    - fetches ReliefWeb data for a date range
+    - processes with Stanza NLP into CoNLLU
+    - converts to SkE-compatible vertical foramt
+    - runs a secondary pipeline to add sentence-level language metadata and UUIDs for doc and docx structures (technically optional)
-2. After completion, the project can be deleted.
-If not deleted, downloaded data will keep accumulating for every run.
+2. After completion, `.vert.xz` files can be stored and used.
+The rest of the project can be deleted if CoNLLU and other files aren't desired.
+Downloaded data will keep accumulating for every run.
 Storing all of ReliefWeb takes ~500 GB and weeks to download/process.
 This script is intended for sequential, chronological updates only, not a mix of overlapping or dijointed dates.
 3. This script reuses `config/reliefweb_2000+.yml` to define settings.
    A custom date range is supplied to define what texts to download.
 Use a YYYY-MM-DD format.
 The example below collects data for January 2020: